 - Scientific Research.
-Ask how you can help!
 Find a horseshoe crab with a white tag?
 Call it in!
 (1-888-LIMULUS)

 Looking for a volunteer position this summer?
 High School and College Students, learn about the ecology of the Long Island Sound and share your knowledge with visitors.
 The Seaside Center is always looking for volunteers throughout the summer months to help coordinate and supervise programming and activities at Bruce Museum’s Seaside Center at Greenwich Point.
 Students with an interest in environmental education should contact Volunteer Program Manager Mary Ann Lendenmann at 203-413-6746 or firstname.lastname@example.org.

 - Groups of 10 or more require advance reservations.